MochiDiffusion/MochiDiffusion/README.md

 ## Compatibility

-- Apple Silicon (M1 and later), macOS Ventura 13.1, Xcode 14.2 (to build)
+- Apple Silicon (M1 and later), macOS Ventura 13.1 and later, Xcode 14.2 (to build)
 - Performance (after initial generation, which is slower)
   * ~10s in macOS on MacBook Pro M1 Max (64 GB).
   * ~20s in macOS on MacBook Pro M1 Pro (32 GB).